WHAT CAN I DO ON LAKE IHEMA IN AKAGERA NATIONAL PARK-RWANDA

 Lake Ihema is part of Rwanda's Akagera national park, which is regarded as a protected area, which means that humans are forbidden to use the resources in any way, including fishing.
 According to a law passed in 1934, although there are fish in Lake Ihema, it is illegal for park visitors or residents within the surrounding communities to fish there.

 Lake Ihema is in the Akagera National Park.
 Travelers can either take a minibus to the park or connect from Kigali on a 2-hour road transfer to get to Lake Ihema, which is inside the Akagera National Park.
 If a traveler chooses a bus, keep in mind that there is a chance of missing the scheduled boat trip because the buses are not scheduled and leave at random times.

 Before leaving the Akagera national park, make sure that you go on a quick game drive to view the park's land wonders as you refresh on the aquatic life that you saw on the boat cruise.
-After the game viewing, spend a few nights within the park and then take a transfer back to Kigali.
-Akagera national park offers affordable and moderately priced lodging, such as the Karenge bush camp.
-The luxurious lodges to stay at are the Rusizi tented camp or the Magashi tented camp.
+After the game viewing, spend a few nights within the park, and then take a transfer back to Kigali.
+Akagera national park offers affordable and moderately priced lodging, such as the Karenge Bush Camp.
+The most luxurious lodges to stay at are the Rusizi tented camp or the Magashi tented camp.

 Akagera National Park has many other activities to offer in the area besides the boat cruise and game viewing, including behind-the-scenes tours, a walk-the-line experience, or a visit to the nearby local community for a cultural encounter.
 After a long day of game viewing or primate trekking in one of the nation's other national parks, taking a boat cruise on Lake Ihema can be so relaxing that you just sit back and take in the beautiful scenery.
 Get in touch with us to plan your ideal safari to Akagera National Park.